Epilepsy Diagnosis and Evaluation

 Wada Test

-Also known as the intracarotid amytal test, this is used to determine vital brain functions on the left versus right side of the brain.
-A neuroradiologist will administer a short-acting anesthetic into your right or left carotid artery, effectively putting one side of your brain to sleep for five to ten minutes.
-During this time, doctors ask questions to test your language, speech, and memory.
+Also known as the intracarotid amytal test, this is used to determine which sides or parts of the brain are responsible for critical functions like language and memory.
+A surgeon will administer a short-acting anesthetic into your right or left carotid artery, effectively putting one side of your brain to sleep for five to ten minutes.
+During this time, doctors ask questions to test your language and memory.
 Then the procedure is repeated on the other side of the brain.
 The entire procedure lasts about two or three hours.
 After a brief recovery period, you should be able to go home the same day.